kumuluz/kumuluzee-samples/kumuluzee-openapi-mp/README.md

 * http://localhost:8080/openapi/ui

 If you change the server context path you need to prepend the context path to default or custom mapping path of the specification and/or ui.

+You can switch the UI to use RapiDoc by changing the `ui.implementation` key in `config.yaml` to __rapidoc__.

 ## Tutorial